-AMC No. 2 to 21.A.130(b) Statement of Conformity for Products Authorised Release Certificate (EMAR Form 1 - See EMAR Forms Document)
+AMC No. 2 to 21.A.130(b) Statement of Conformity for Products (other than complete aircraft), parts, appliances and materials - The

+Authorised Release Certificate (EMAR Form 1 - See EMAR Forms Document)

-INTRODUCTION A.
+A. INTRODUCTION

 This AMC relates specifically to the use of the EASA Form 1 for manufacturing purposes under EMAR 21 Subpart F. It can be used as a supplement to the completion instructions provided with EMAR Form 1.